-MuleSoft provides Maven plugins that can automate the process of creating a new build that is triggered on every project change on different run-time environments.
+MuleSoft provides Maven plugins that can automate the creation of a new build triggered on every project change on different run-time environments.

 There are various ways to install Mule Runtime:

 - Server Group